top of page

 The Platform (2019)

-This Spanish movie, directed by Galder Gaztelu-Urrutia, generated a lot of buzz when it came out, but it has since been forgotten.
-This dystopic story is an intriguing, nail-biting allegory for wealth distribution in society, with a deep exploration of human behavior.
-A high-concept horror movie with plenty of criticism aimed at every direction, you can find a lesson on different levels of analysis.
-Feel free to dissect it.
+The dystopic story presents a nail-biting allegory for wealth distribution in society, with a deep exploration of human behavior.
+A high-concept horror movie with plenty of criticism aimed at every direction.
+You can find a lesson on different levels of analysis.

 That’s it for today, folks!